SpoonLabs/spoon-maven-plugin/README.md

 For passing properties, one must:

 1. Add annotated fields to the processor being configured from the POM
-2. Add WML configuration for passing the values to those fields
+2. Add XML configuration for passing the values to those fields
+3. Use JSON format to specify the value of the fields

 For example, let us consider the following Processor that changes the name of a specific class.
 The usage of `Property` annotation for the fields (eg `@Property String oldClassName`) means that this field will be set through the POM.